teziovsky/lenovo-product-card/README.md

   </a>
 </p>

-> The product card website created for the needs of recruitment to Junior Frontend Developer.
+> The Lenovo product card website created for the needs of recruitment to Junior Frontend Developer.
+PSD to HTML using HTML5, CSS3/SASS and RWD.

 ### ✨ [Demo](https://teziovsky.github.io/product_card/)